 Recording audio on a Mac using QuickTime

-Apple’s QuickTime Player software can be found on every Mac.
-It’s more than a video player.
-You can also use it to record the screen, record yourself via the FaceTime camera, and record audio.
+Apple’s QuickTime Player software can be found on every Mac, and believe us when we say that it's more than just a video player.
+You can also use it to record the screen, record yourself via the FaceTime camera and, most importantly, record audio.

 Here’s how you can use the QuickTime app to record the audio from a website: